ejcx/passgo/README.md

    └──bbbbb
 ```

+#### passgo integrity
+The integrity subcommand is used to manually generate and save the integrity hash of the site vault.
+Sometimes git issues arise and some manual intervention is necessary.
+Run this command first.

 #### passgo remote git-url
 passgo can sync your password store to a remote git repository.
 The remote subcommand is used to add a git remote to your local passgo git repository.